AtamaCo/docs/docs/reference/providers/json.md

 ## Configuration
 To connect to a JSON endpoint, you'll need the following information:
+* Name of the provider - A user-friendly name to identify the source capability that's provided by the endpoint.
-* The full URL of the JSON endpoint
+* Absolute URL of the JSON endpoint
   * Needs to be accessbile via GET request (with `Content-Type: application/json` header)
   * Needs to return either a JSON object or array

+Note that the JSON provider assumes that each endpoint only provides one type of data (i.e. one source capability).

 ## Supported capabilities

 ### Data
-* Flexible
+* Flexible - The JSON gets parsed and object properties end up as properties in your source capability schema.
+If an array is provided, we take the first object in the array to determine the schema.

 ## Example
 An example of what the JSON endpoint could return:

 ```